Institute for Environmental and Technology Law

-The Institute for Environmental and Technology Law (German: Institut für Umwelt- und Technikrecht (IUTR)), established in 1989, is a central academic institution of the University of Trier.
-The institute is specialized in research and teaching in the fields of environmental law and technology law.
+The Institute for Environmental and Technology Law (German: Institut für Umwelt- und Technikrecht (IUTR)), established in 1989, was a central academic institution of the University of Trier.
+The institute was specialized in research and teaching in the fields of environmental law and technology law.
+In 2019 it was reorganized and changed into the Institut für Recht und Digitalisierung (IRDT, "Institute for Digital Law Trier").